shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-guaranteed-delivery-line-item-gdali.md

     - **Direct Inventory**: You can narrow your targeting to include or exclude specific managed publishers, placement groups (sites), or placements.
 Select **Browse** to search by name or ID of an object, or **Text** to paste a list of IDs.

 1. **Key/Value**: You can configure your own keys and their corresponding values to make full use of publisher data and help advertisers reach their intended audience.
-Xandr allows you to create custom key/value sets that can be used in advertising campaigns to target specific types of customers.
+Microsoft Advertising allows you to create custom key/value sets that can be used in advertising campaigns to target specific types of customers.

     To edit key/value sets, click the pencil icon next to **Key/Value** to open the **Key/Value Targeting** screen.
 For more information, see [Key/Value Targeting](key-value-targeting.md).